mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

     - Note, the group generators for Token Types are computed using hashing to a curve so that they are "orthogonal" for computable adversaries, meaning there is no discernable, nontrivial linear relationship between base points.
 See our [transaction core group generators reference](https://github.com/mobilecoinfoundation/mobilecoin/blob/master/transaction/core/src/ring_signature/mod.rs#L29).
     - Note also, the blinding factor base point does not need to be unique per TokenType, so we use the same blinding factor base point for all TokenTypes.
     - Note finally, the Proof of Opening requires all commitments in a transaction were generated using the same group generator, base point `H_i`.
-If the commitments in input and/or output TXOs in a transaction are constructed with different group generators, and the sender is able to unwrap the sum as specified in the protocol below, it implies that the sender knows a nontrivial linear relationship among the `H_i`, which contradicts the assumption that the `H_i` are orthogonal.
+If the commitments in input and/or output TxOuts in a transaction are constructed with different group generators, and the sender is able to unwrap the sum as specified in the protocol below, it implies that the sender knows a nontrivial linear relationship among the `H_i`, which contradicts the assumption that the `H_i` are orthogonal.

 The non-interactive zero knowledge Proof of Opening protocol is the following: (See [Zero Knowledge Proofs and Commitment Schemes, Page 27](https://www.cs.purdue.edu/homes/ninghui/courses/555_Spring12/handouts/555_Spring12_topic23.pdf))